RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 **v0.10.0 (2025-08-??)**
-= Added Fancy Atmosphere, which improves atmosphere and sun rendering
+- Added Fancy Atmosphere, which improves atmosphere and sun rendering
 - Increased contrast when using full HDR rendering
 - Adjusted bloom strength
 - Slightly reduced the strength of simulated normal maps
 - Increased the strength of ambient occlusion when not using HDR rendering
 - Slightly reduced the default ambient light proportion
 - Attempted to fix some rare crashes
+- Updated the mod icon